robin-rpr/calos/doc/clearly-image.rst

 * a tarball with no top-level directory (a.k.a. a "`tarbomb <https://en.wikipedia.org/wiki/Tar_(computing)#Tarbomb>`_")
 * a standard tarball with one top-level directory

-If the imported image contains Charliecloud metadata, that will be imported unchanged, i.e., images exported from :code:`clearly image` builder storage will be functionally identical when re-imported.
+If the imported image contains Clearly metadata, that will be imported unchanged, i.e., images exported from :code:`clearly image` builder storage will be functionally identical when re-imported.